A Series Of Landmark Prohibited Transaction Cases: Peek & Fleck Vs The IRS

 The Tax Court found Peek and Fleck liable for a 20% tax penalty because their underpayments of tax were a “substantial understatement of income tax”.
 But unfortunately for them, that wasn’t the worst part.

-What You Can From This Case + My Thoughts
+What You Can Learn From This Prohibited Transaction Case

 What was not mentioned above is that Peek & Fleck relied on the advice of a certain CPA, who was also advocating for the transaction, no doubt for personal gain.
 (Conflict of interest, anyone?)